slamdev/baby-routine-tracker/technical-tasks.md

 **User Story:** As a parent, I want to be able to add a short, optional note to bottle feeding and diaper activities to remember important details.

 * **Acceptance Criteria:**
-  * Bottle feeding logging dialog contains an optional text input field for notes.
+  * Bottle feeding logging dialog contains an optional text input field for notes. ✅ IMPLEMENTED
-  * Diaper/poop logging dialog contains an optional text input field for notes.
+  * Diaper/poop logging dialog contains an optional text input field for notes. ✅ IMPLEMENTED
   * Notes are NOT required or available for sleep tracking and breast milk feeding.
-  * Any text entered in note fields is saved with the corresponding activity log.
+  * Any text entered in note fields is saved with the corresponding activity log. ✅ IMPLEMENTED
-  * The note is visible when viewing the details of past bottle feeding and diaper activities.
+  * The note is visible when viewing the details of past bottle feeding and diaper activities. ✅ IMPLEMENTED
+  * Users can edit notes for bottle feeding and diaper activities from the dashboard last activity display. ✅ IMPLEMENTED
+  * Users can edit notes for bottle feeding and diaper activities in the activity history screen. ✅ IMPLEMENTED
 * **Technical Tasks:**
-  * Add a note field to activity data models in Firestore (already implemented).
+  * Add a note field to activity data models in Firestore (already implemented). ✅ COMPLETED
-  * Include a TextField composable in bottle feeding and poop logging UI (already implemented).
+  * Include a TextField composable in bottle feeding and poop logging UI (already implemented). ✅ COMPLETED
-  * Display notes in activity history for bottle feeding and diaper activities (already implemented).
+  * Display notes in activity history for bottle feeding and diaper activities (already implemented). ✅ COMPLETED
+  * Implement service method to update activity notes separately from time updates. ✅ COMPLETED
+  * Add notes editing capability to EditActivityDialog component. ✅ COMPLETED
+  * Enable notes editing from dashboard last activity displays. ✅ COMPLETED

-**User Story:** As a parent, I should be able to adjust start and stop time of the activities during and after logging them in case I forgot to press start or stop buttons.
+**User Story:** As a parent, I want to edit recent activities directly from the main dashboard without navigating to a separate screen.

 * **Acceptance Criteria:**
-  * For an in-progress activity, the user can tap the start time to open a time picker and adjust it.
-  * For a completed activity, the user can find it in a history list and select an "Edit" option.
-  * When editing, the user can modify both the start and end times using time pickers.
+  * Last completed activities shown on each dashboard card are clickable for editing. ✅ IMPLEMENTED
+  * Clicking opens a comprehensive edit dialog with time and notes editing (where applicable). ✅ IMPLEMENTED
-  * Saving the changes correctly updates the event's duration and persists the changes across all devices.
+  * Changes are saved and synchronized in real-time across all devices. ✅ IMPLEMENTED
+  * Edit functionality is available for all activity types (Sleep, Feeding, Diaper). ✅ IMPLEMENTED
 * **Technical Tasks:**
-  * Integrate a time picker dialog composable.
-  * Implement UI for an "Edit" flow for past activities.
-  * Use Firestore's updateDoc function to modify existing activity documents.
+  * Make last activity displays clickable with edit icons. ✅ COMPLETED
+  * Integrate EditActivityDialog with dashboard tracking cards. ✅ COMPLETED
+  * Add ViewModel methods for updating completed activities from dashboard. ✅ COMPLETED
+  * Ensure real-time listeners update dashboard after edits. ✅ COMPLETED

 ### **Real-time Dashboard**